Link copied to clipboard!

 Selection bias is when stories and facts are selected or deselected, often on ideological grounds, to create a narrative in support of the new sources’ ideology.
 Omission bias, on the other hand, is when different opinions and political views regarding a situation are left out so that the reader is only exposed to the ideological perspective supported by the author.
 It’s important to keep in mind these two types of biases when trying to assess an article’s level of accuracy.

 For our first example, let’s take a look at the Daily Mail article “Biden warns anyone on unemployment who is offered ‘suitable job’ MUST take it – after it was revealed workers on $32,000 salary before COVID now earn more in benefits.”
-The Analyst Bias score for this article is 29%, making it Moderately Conservative.
-Similarly, the author bias was also rated as Moderately Conservative at 29%.
-The analyst reliability score of this article is rated at 71%.
+The Analyst Bias score for this article is Medium Conservative.
+Similarly, the author’s bias was also rated as Medium Conservative.
+The Fact Analysis reliability score of this article is rated “Good”.

 This article displays conservative bias through a number of criticisms of Joe Biden without presenting both sides.
 While the article does present quotes from business owners, it also cites a tweet by Missouri Republican Senator Josh Hawley criticizing Biden.
 This citation states that: